-Please be warned that fraudulent cashier’s checks are not limited to Foreign Country scams (Nigeria, India, etc.), but are used in a variety of transactions.
-Victims of a cashier’s check scam should contact their local law enforcement agency.
-Victims of the Nigerian cashier’s check scam should also contact their local Secret Service Field Office by phone.
+Fraudulent cashier’s checks are not limited to foreign country scams; they’re used in a variety of transactions.
+Victims of a cashier’s check scam should contact the nearest law enforcement agency.
+Victims of the Nigerian cashier’s check scam should also phone their local Secret Service Field Office.

 Dealing with Cashier’s Checks

 - Never accept a cashier’s check for an amount greater than what you requested.